LSSTDESC/Monitor/doc/setup_jupyter-dev.md

 4. ####Test it out!

  You should be good to go!
-Try running the first four cells of the [example notebook](../examples/lightcurve_example.ipynb).
+Try running the first four cells of the [example notebook](../examples/lightcurve_example.ipynb) **making sure the your notebook is running in the `lsst` kernel**.
+To change kernels use the `Change Kernel` option under `Kernel` in the jupyter notebook menu bar.

  The rest will not work yet because we are still working on establishing database connections from jupyter-dev, but once that is done we will amend this.